Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/files.md

-If your build already produces precompressed variants of your static assets (e.g. `main.css.br` next to `main.css`), `AllowPrecompressed(...)` lets the handler serve those directly instead of compressing the response on every request.
-The algorithms passed in are matched against the client's `Accept-Encoding` header, tried in priority order, and looked up as `<original path><separator><algorithm file extension>` (`.` by default) - so a gzip variant is resolved as `main.css.gz`, following each algorithm's `FileExtension`:
+If your build already produces precompressed variants of your static assets (e.g. `main.css.br` next to `main.css`), `AllowPrecompressed(...)` lets the handler serve those directly instead of compressing the response on every request:

 ```csharp
 using GenHTTP.Modules.Compression.Algorithms;